Please click here for the latest information regarding Benedictine University's response to the Coronavirus (COVID-19)

-Undergraduate, graduate, doctoral and certificate programs at Benedictine University are housed in the College of Business, the College of Education and Health Services, the College of Liberal Arts, the College of Science, the Global College and the National Moser Center for Adult Learning.
+Undergraduate, graduate, doctoral and certificate programs at Benedictine University are housed in the College of Business, the College of Education and Health Services, the College of Liberal Arts, the College of Science, the Global College and the School of Graduate, Adult and Professional Education.

 Advancing the liberal arts experience of students is a key component of a Benedictine University education.
 The College of Liberal Arts provides this to undergraduates through its major and minor programs, interdisciplinary offerings, support for the core curriculum and to adult undergraduate and graduate students.

 The College of Science includes the departments of Biology, Biochemistry/Molecular Biology, Chemistry and Biochemistry, Physics and Engineering, Mathematics and Computer Science.
 At the graduate level, the College offers a master's degree in clinical exercise physiology.

 One of Benedictine University's great strengths is its integration of liberal with professional learning.
 The College of Business offers 10 undergraduate degree programs, three master's programs, several graduate certificates and a doctoral program in Organization Development.
 Programs are designed to meet the needs of traditional-age students as well as working adults, with courses offered in semester, quarter, accelerated and cohort formats.

 Quality teacher education places great emphasis on a strong liberal arts foundation.
 The interactive relationship among liberal arts, disciplinary area of study, professional education and communication skills uniquely prepares Benedictine University students for a career in teaching.
 Benedictine University has provided accredited teacher education for 40 years.